Petrobras management quits, race on to find replacements

 The illegal activity, authorities allege, diverted at least $3.7 billion and perhaps more than $28 billion from Petrobras coffers.

-Petroleo Brasileiro SA, as Petrobras is formally known, said last week that the corruption was one of several factors that helped wipe out a net 61.4 billion reais (14.95 billion pounds) from the value of its assets, such as refineries and oil platforms.
-Still, it refused to take a charge against earnings.

-Petrobras, whose ADR (PBR.N) is often one of the most actively traded shares on the New York Stock Exchange, is the world's most indebted major oil company, with a total debt of 332 billion reais ($121.6 billion).
+Petrobras, whose ADR is ofen one of the most actively traded shares on the New York Stock Exchange, is the world's most indebted major oil company, with a total debt of 332 billion reais ($121.6 billion).

 For the shares to continue rising, Petrobras will have to do much more than just appoint new senior management, said Leonardo Alves, analyst with Votorantim Corretora in São Paulo.